What is an FHA Loan? Requirements, How It Works and How to Get One

 Buying a multifamily property with an FHA loan

-You can use an FHA loan to purchase a multifamily home with two to four units, as long as you live in one of the units as your primary residence.
-You’ll still only be required to make a 3.5% down payment, and you can rent out the other units to help with your housing costs.
-You can even use the projected rental income to qualify for an FHA mortgage.
+The FHA loan program also allows you to purchase a multifamily home of two to four units with just 3.5% down, as long as you live in one of the units as your primary residence.
+You can even use the projected rental income from the other units to qualify for the loan.
 This is known as house hacking.

 In addition to the requirements noted in the section above, you’ll need cash reserves equal to at least one mortgage payment to buy a two- to four-unit building.
-Your mortgage loan also can’t exceed the FHA loan limits below, unless you’re buying a property in Fairfield County.
+The 2025 FHA loan limits for multifamily properties are higher than those for single-family homes.

 Number of unitsLow-cost FHA loan limit